Nic30/hwtHls/doc/dev-llvm-hwtHls-specifics.rst

 ==================================

 HwtHls uses LLVM as stand alone library and does not modify it.
-However specifics require some intrinsic functions () and the TargetMachine (HwtFpga) can not use llvm PhysReg which complicates basically everything after CodeGenPrepare.
+However specifics require some intrinsic functions (`hwtHls/llvm/targets/intrinsic`) and the TargetMachine (HwtFpga) can not use llvm PhysReg which complicates basically everything after CodeGenPrepare.

 Specifics on IR level
-* `hwtHls/llvm/targets/intrinsic`
+* It is not possible to add more intrinsic functions to already compiled LLVM.
-* Custom compilation pipeline usually explicitly executed using LlvmCompilationBundle (no llvm-opt tool everything linked as a Python module and used from Python)
+	* hwtHls intrinsics (`hwtHls/llvm/targets/intrinsic`) are thus normal functions and there is a method to match them and create them instead.
-* Compilation pipeline focused on bit precise math, shifts with unbound offsets are avoided in the favor of select between BitConcats.
-This is important because BitRangeGet and BitConcat are free on target architecture and InstrSimplify would merge shifts and obfuscate offset computation making bit selection patterns practically unrecognizable.
+* Custom compilation pipeline usually explicitly executed using LlvmCompilationBundle (instead of llvm-opt tool there is utils/hwtHls-opt.py but it is intended only for compatibility and hwtHls.llvm.llvmIr module which directly links to llvm on C++ level should be used instead)

 Specifics on MIR level